Welcome to our epic formal living room design gallery.

 61. Make a small living room appear larger by placing a large mirror in place of wall art.
 It can have a simple frame or be frameless.

-62. Use shades of white wall paint (keeping in mind the location of your room) to increase reflection of natural light.
+62. Use shades of white wall paint (keeping in mind the location of your room) to increase the reflection of natural light.

 63. Pastel colors for windowless rooms or those with few windows also work well.